XinWang1128/Next_Vision_Transformer/readme.md

 #If there are a container worked since 1 week ago, and we could not attach it or kill it, try this command:
 $sudo systemctl restart docker.socket docker.service

+#Because the training data are so big and the bad connection between host and container.
+It is hard and inefficient progress to copy that direcktly from your host.SO if we wanna copy something from the host, should open a git bash here window at first, and use this code then:
+$scp -P 1592 -r train2017 xin@tum6.icaml.org:~/Next-ViT/Next-ViT/detection/data/

 # To do

 1. check the training accrucy